milanwiedemann/suddengains/README.md

              return_id_lgl = FALSE)
 ```

+### 2. Functions to create datasets for further analysis:

 Now, you can use the `create_bysg()` and `create_byperson()` functions to create data sets for further analyses.

 ```r